 ADA is a founding member of the European Union of Water Management Associations (EUWMA), established in 1996.
 At present, organisations from Belgium, France, Germany, Hungary, Italy, the Netherlands, Portugal, Spain and the United Kingdom are members of EUWMA.
 Each year, EUWMA members meet to discuss legislation, regional and local water management issues within Europe.

-The low lying areas of Europe have much in common, being under threat from tidal and inland flooding, dependent upon land drainage to sustain land use, be it agricultural or developed areas, and in which essential works must be carried out.
-Equally these very often have a high environmental interest, which in many cases has been created by drainage works, but could be detrimentally affected by the management of flood protection and land drainage systems.
+EUWMA’s members represents over 8,600 individual organisations in total, who manage water levels across more than 50 million hectares.
+These low lying areas of Europe have much in common, being under threat from tidal and inland flooding and dependent upon land drainage to sustain land use and communities.
+Equally, these areas very often have a high environmental interest, which in many cases has been created by drainage works, and require continued careful water level management to sustain them.

-To this extent the organisations in such countries are tackling the same problems and considering the same issues.
-In view of this, liaison between such organisations can be of benefit to them, the countries within which they operate, and the wider European interest.
+To this extent organisations across Europe are tackling the same problems and considering the same issues.
+In view of this, liaison between EUWMA’s members is beneficial to their constituent organisations and the countries within which they operate.